Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Probabilistic Analysis of Copyright Disputes

-A collection of predicates, $\textrm{EA}_{j}(x)$, is introduced to capture the interaction between levels of similarity and evidence of access.
-These predicates represent evidence of access presented (or absent) in court with varying degrees of strength.
-To simplify the analysis and focus on examining the interaction between differing levels of similarity and evidence strength, conditional proportion expressions corresponding to situations in which a single category of evidence is presented are considered ((\ref{kb:sim_and_ea}) of \textrm{KB}).
-The differing strengths of evidence naturally create an ordered variation in the inferential value of access, captured by the relationship $\beta_{i,j+1} \geq \beta_{i,j}$ for all $j$ where indices are appropriately assigned to uphold this ordering.
-Unlike similarity, the predicates $\textrm{EA}_{j}(x)$ are not necessarily related to each other by logical implications because they may represent entirely different situations.
+where $\alpha_{i+1}\geq\alpha_{i}$ for all $i$, $\beta_{i,j+1} \geq \beta_{i,j}$ for all $j$ with $i$ fixed, and $\beta_{i+1,j} \geq \beta_{i,j}$ for all $i$ with $j$ fixed. \end{definition} $C$ and $A$ are abbreviations of $Copy$ and $Access$, respectively, from earlier discussions, which enjoy a logical relationship (Definition~\ref{def:variables} (\ref{def:variables_logic})).
+The value of $S$ represents the level of similarity in the probative sense, which serves as evidence to prove factual copying (Definition~\ref{def:variables} (\ref{def:variables_alpha})).
+It is reasonable, at least in principle (assuming that no other specific circumstances suggest otherwise), to think that there is a monotonic relationship among the inferential values of different degrees of similarity; that is, a higher degree of similarity more strongly infers factual copying, so $\alpha_{i+1} \geq \alpha_{i}$ holds.
+Similarity also has evidentiary value in establishing access to the original work (Definition~\ref{def:variables} (\ref{def:variables_indep})), as demonstrated by the evidentiary rule regarding striking similarity.
+It is natural to posit that such evidentiary value for access increases monotonically with similarity in principle, leading to the assumption that $\beta_{i+1,j} \geq \beta_{i,j}$ for all $i$.

+Variable $EA$ is introduced to capture the interaction between similarity and evidence of access (other than similarity itself).
+The values it can take correspond to varying degrees of the strength of evidence of access presented in court (Definition~\ref{def:variables} (\ref{def:variables_beta})).
 For example, strong evidence of access might include testimony that the original work was directly handed to the defendant or the fact that the work was publicly accessible and widely known.
 Conversely, the fact that the original work was kept private, with little chance of the defendant encountering it, would imply a low likelihood of access.

-Similarity also has evidentiary value in establishing access to the original work, as demonstrated by the evidentiary rule regarding striking similarity, which is reflected in (\ref{kb:sim_and_ea}) of $\textrm{KB}$.
-Even critics of the inverse ratio rule acknowledge the evidentiary value of similarity for establishing access, though they suggest that the strength of the inference may be weaker than assumed by others \cite{aronoff2007exploding}.
-It is natural to posit that such evidentiary value for access increases monotonically with similarity in principle, leading to the assumption that $\beta_{i+1,j} \geq \beta_{i,j}$ for all $i$.
+Such evidence is assumed to directly impact only the inference of access as specified in Definition~\ref{def:variables} (\ref{def:variables_indep}), which states that $C$ and $S$ are independent of $EA$ conditional on $A$.
+The differing strengths of evidence naturally create an ordered variation in the inferential value, captured by the relationship $\beta_{i,j+1} \geq \beta_{i,j}$ for all $j$.